 The aquaculture site is within North Inishowen Coast Special Area of Conservation and Trawbreaga Bay Special Protection Area.
-A Report supporting Appropriate Assessment of Aquaculture in North Inishowen Coast SAC (Site code: 002012) was prepared in July 2018 by the Marine Institute and the proposed (not granted) aquaculture sites in question is shown in this report.
+A Report supporting Appropriate Assessment of Aquaculture in North Inishowen Coast SAC (Site code: 002012) was prepared in July 2018 by the Marine Institute17 and the proposed (not granted) aquaculture sites in question are shown in this report as "Application" sites.
+Therefore, the potential impacts of these sites have been addressed within the Appropriate Assessment.
 The Appropriate Assessment Concludes that: